Graispect/Graispect/README.md

 glitch overlays, and a disposable-camera feel.
 every icon hand-drawn, every frame processed through my own pipeline.

+### to n from mk (by graispect)
+a letter-writing experience.
+you answer cryptically.
+it writes what you couldn’t finish saying.

+not a notes app.

+built to explore intention, tone, and structure without saving your words or feeding algorithms. letters are generated, felt, and released.

+designed, written, and engineered end-to-end.

 ### what i make
 - minimal interfaces
 - glitch aesthetics